wongjingping/govtech_assessment/modeling/README.md

 - Mean Absolute Error (MAE): ~$102,303
 - R² score: ~0.49

+Unfortunately we didn't have time to do a proper hyperparameter tuning, and relied on the default parameters.

 ### Observations

 - Performance varies by forecast year, with RMSE increasing in more recent years (2024-2025)